Esther Sullastres: Barcelona

-Sullastres first joined FC Barcelona's women's team in July 2012.
+Sullastres first joined Barcelona in July 2012.
 The team gave her an opportunity after the relegation with L'Estartit.

 She participated in half of the games Barcelona played.
 Her first appearance took place in Manresa against her former team L'Estartit in the semifinals of the Copa Catalunya, with a result of 8–0, and a few days later Barcelona won the Queen's Cup after defeating RCD Espanyol in the finals.